gersteinlab/NGR/README.txt

 Combined score generation:
 To merge features and generate combined scores to be used as inputs to the method, locally run in base/:
-Note: Run on macbook but should execute successfuly on Farnam as needed if all R packages are installed. module load R
+Note: This R script is usually run on macbook but should execute successfuly on Farnam as needed if all R packages are installed. module load R
 Rscript merge_features.R -v somatic_MC3
 Rscript merge_features.R -v germline